MichaelBreitung/mibreit-gallery-manager/README.md

 ## Usage

 Call *python gallery_manager.py -i **path to galleries*** for the script to traverse all contained gallery folders and prompt you for new images that have been added or for images that have been removed.

+## Unit Testing

+This package includes unit tests.
+The following commands will be helpful:

+- runs the unit tests
+``python -m unittest``

+- tests the coverage of the unit tests
+``python -m coverage run -m unittest``

+- called after the previous command, it creates a report showing the coverage ``python -m coverage report``